dcheney01/bellows_ik/README.md

     - rad_models
     - rad_msgs

-The acutal joint angles are recorded by the vive motion capture system.
-Pressure control is run on a beaglebone which is set ROS_MASTER.
+The acutal joint angles are recorded and published by the vive motion capture system.
+Pressure control is run on a beaglebone which is the ROS_MASTER.